-“We had no intention to mislead the public,” said Joe Kubicki, director of transportation and parking management.
+“We had no intention to mislead the public,” said Joe Kubicki, transportation and parking management director.
 “We don’t do that.”
-Kubicki took the blame for not disclosing that crashes jumped 10 percent at intersections with red light cameras in the past year.
+In the past year, Kubicki blamed the magistrate for not disclosing that crashes jumped 10 percent at intersections with red-light cameras.

-Another example was where a city was so desperate to show that these cameras work, that they only counted accidents as ‘accidents’ within 50 feet of the intersection.
-By using 50 feet instead of the transportation standard of 133 feet, they were able to more than halve their reported accidents at red light camera monitored intersections.
+Another example was when a city was so desperate to show that these cameras worked that they only counted accidents as ‘accidents’ within 50 feet of the intersection.
+By using 50 feet instead of the transportation standard of 133 feet, they could more than halve their reported accidents at red light camera monitored intersections.

 American Traffic Solution also has been reported to fudge their violation numbers before elections.
 According to TheNewspaper.com, Baytown, Texas, eased up on issuing red light camera tickets in the hopes of diverting momentum away from a planned effort to place a photo enforcement ban on the ballot.
 Statistics showed that, in response, city officials and American Traffic Solutions deliberately issued fewer citations.
 The program rejected 29 percent of violations in July 2008, but documents show the rate of rejections climbed to 54 percent in December.

 “Why would they do that?”
 Resident Byron Schirmbeck asked.
-“The answer it that the citations weren’t dropping as predicted and the camera company saw a real public relations problem: How could they claim that the cameras were working if citations were still so high?
+“The answer is that the citations weren’t dropping as predicted, and the camera company saw a real public relations problem: How could they claim that the cameras were working if citations were still so high?

 Simple, they couldn’t.
-The solution they came up with is to start sending Baytown Police Department fewer violations for them to review.
-This way they could say that fewer citations meant fewer red light runners and they could attempt to save their multimillion dollar program when election time came around.”
+The solution they came up with is to start sending Baytown Police Department fewer violations to review.
+This way, they could say that fewer citations meant fewer red-light runners, and they could attempt to save their multimillion-dollar program when election time came around.”

-According to writer Buddy Nevins of BrowardBeat.com who has written about red light cameras, said, “Primarily I believe that red light cameras are wrong because they violate the long-held judicial doctrine of being innocent until the state proves one guilty.
-In the case of the camera, you are guilty and must prove your innocence which often takes a lot of time and money.”
+According to writer Buddy Nevins of BrowardBeat.com, who has written about red-light cameras, said, “Primarily I believe that red light cameras are wrong because they violate the long-held judicial doctrine of being innocent until the state proves one guilty.
+In the camera case, you are guilty and must prove your innocence which often takes a lot of time and money.”

-In the end, it’s not the residents that are getting rich over this, it’s the fat-cats of American Traffic Solutions that are making most of the money, because many people won’t contest the $158 ticket.
-If you do want to appeal the ticket you’ll need to pay the $125 fee to the Judge Magistrate.
+In the end, it’s not the residents that are getting rich over this; it’s the fat-cats of American Traffic Solutions that are making most of the money because many people won’t contest the $158 ticket.
+If you want to appeal the ticket, you’ll need to pay the $125 fee to the Judge Magistrate.